Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2025/cs521/index.md

 <b>Prerequisites:</b> Basic understanding of math, to understand how and why a distributed protocol works, how a hash function is computed, and how a program is executed and produces a proof of its execution.

 - Meetings: W/F 15:30-16:45.
 On Wednesday, class will be taught on the Urbana-Champaign campus, in room Siebel 0220.
-On Fridays, call will be taught in the UIUC Chicago center (Room ARR ?).
+On Fridays, it will be taught at the UIUC Chicago center (Room ARR ?).
 - Credit: 4 credits
 - Professor: [Grigore Rosu]({{site.baseurl}}/people/grigore-rosu/index.html) (Office: SC 2110)
 - Office hours: Held by Grigore Rosu on Zoom or in SC 2110; by appointment.